doombubbles/powers-in-shop/LATEST.md

-- Fixed for BTD6 v46
+- Fixed placement logic for track powers to let them be properly placed on the new map